Lederer was the representative for Pennsylvania’s 3rd congressional district and was a Democrat. He served from 1977 to

 - H.R.
 7276 (96th): A bill to amend the Internal Revenue Code of 1954 to allow …

-From Jan 1977 to May 1981, Lederer missed 271 of 2,837 roll call votes, which is 9.6%.
-This is on par with the median of 7.1% among the lifetime records of representatives serving in May 1981.
+From Jan 1977 to May 1981, Lederer missed 320 of 2,841 roll call votes, which is 11.3%.
+This is worse than the median of 7.8% among the lifetime records of representatives serving in May 1981.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|